-If you are a business owner, you know how important it is to promote a positive image about your company.
+If you are a business owner, you know how important it is to promote a positive image of your company.
 Keeping your customers informed about your current services and products along with new offerings helps your business grow.
-Keeping your website current requires an occasional website revamp and eventually a website overhaul.
+Keeping your website current requires an occasional website revamp and occasionally a website overhaul.

 I am contacted more and more by people with website problems.
 It’s due to their website code being old and outdated (often 10 years or more).
 Websites need maintenance just like your home or your car.

 The Internet is no longer in its infancy.
-Technology changes at lightening speed in this field along with standards of how to build websites.
-Rather than simple online brochures of text and images, websites have evolved to become complex systems .
-Not all websites need complex functionality, but they do need to keep up with current code standards like not using Flash technology any more and being mobile friendly so people can see your website legibly on a mobile device.
+Technology changes at lightning speed in this field along with standards of how to build websites.
+Rather than simple online brochures of text and images, websites have evolved to become complex systems.
+Not all websites need complex functionality, but they do need to keep up with current code standards like not using Flash technology anymore and being mobile friendly so people can see your website legibly on a mobile device.

 You may think that your website has everything that it needs to be useful to all your customers.
-If your website has been around for several years with out making any updates, you may actually be losing business rather than helping to promote it.
+If your website has been around for several years without making any updates, you may be losing business rather than helping to promote it.

 Do a Website Audit